jessk816/tswift_lyrics/README.md

-# Goals
 This project aims to quantify and visualize the lyrics of Taylor Swift's discography over the years to analyze the change in word choices using Genius API to download the artist’s entire discography, following the rules listed below.
 The lyrics are analyzed with pandas and NLTK, and visualized using WordClouds, matplotlib, and Plotly.

 # Rules for Song Collection
 To simplify the song collection while still compiling the most data possible, only certain songs from certain albums are included.
-## The following rules are followed to maintain consistency:
 ### Full studio albums are included.
 * If there exists a deluxe edition, that is included instead of the standard edition.
 * If multiple deluxe editions exist, the edition with the highest number of different songs is chosen.